Frozelar/AGBIC-Project/README.txt

 - Some of the very early code was derived from examples shown in LazyFoo's SDL tutorials: http://lazyfoo.net/tutorials/SDL/
 - The game uses the font AvariaSans-Regular, which is licensed under the terms of the OFL.
 A copy of the OFL is included in OFL.txt.
 - Several SDL DLLs (Windows) or frameworks (Mac OS X) are distributed with the application under the terms of the LGPL.

+Special Thanks:
+- Kiwisauce
+     ... for inspiring me to pursue game development, and for providing me with plenty of guidance along the way.
+- Unormal
+     ... for teaching me superior programming practices and giving me a lot of advice.

 Other info:
 [To be included later]